CodingKoopa/yamdi/README.md

 - The code shouldn't do anything unnecessary.

 The last point is particularly relevant.
 The original setup offers functionality for specifying server properties via environment variables (which does work very well), as well as running it as a `minecraft` user with restricted permissions.
 This image has both of these things stripped out because, as a system administrator, you are expected to:
-- Use [bind mounts](https://docs.docker.com/storage/bind-mounts/) to bind the [server properties file](https://minecraft.gamepedia.com/Server.properties) and manually edit the configuration that way.
+- Use [bind mounts](https://docs.docker.com/storage/bind-mounts/) to bind the configuration volume and manually edit the configuration that way.
 - Use a [user namespace](https://docs.docker.com/engine/security/userns-remap/) to have Spigot run as an unprivledged user.

 An additional motivation for making things light and clean is that this image is particularly made to be very portable, that is, able to run on embedded devices like a Raspberry Pi as well as a traditional server.